 As Mom didn’t travel the globe, these declarations were rubbish.
 Though loyal.
-The latter Mom very, very much was (for example, we could not wear red growing up because we are a Boilermaker family and red is an IU colour – I am not joking about that, Mom disallowed red with a vigour that was a little scary, but, I digress).
+The latter Mom very, very much was (for example, we could not wear red growing up because we are a Boilermaker family and red is an IU color–I am not joking about that, Mom disallowed red with a vigor that was a little scary, but, I digress).

 However, when I say Marky Mark’s (my ex-husband and, by the way, only my sister, her family and my brother are allowed to call him that and he still does not like it (though that does not stop us)) homemade pizza is the best in the world, I do believe I might be right.
 His pizza absolutely rocks!
 He is a master pizza maker.
 Everyone who’s tasted it, and there are a lot of everyone’s, say the same.
 His pizza is the bomb.

-Therefore, the time I suggested that we should maybe deviate from his usual masterpiece, he was more than a little sceptical.
+Therefore, the time I suggested that we should maybe deviate from his usual masterpiece, he was more than a little skeptical.

 This recipe isn’t a stunning concoction – in fact, in some incarnation, it is on many pizza place’s menu.